chazzox/project-omikron/readme.md

 # project-omikron

-- this game is in unplayable form, this is my first attempt at anything game programming related. it will take literally ages
+- this game is in unplayable form, this is my first attempt at anything game programming related. it will take ages

 - i dont handle the art :)